yceruto/breadcrumbs-bundle/README.md

 </ol>
 ```

-If your application does not use translation, you can set the label in route definition:
+If your application does not use translation feature, you can set the label text in route definition:

 ```yaml
 _index: